boynux/squid-exporter/README.md

       target_groups:
         - targets: ['localhost:9301']

-To get all the paramteres
+To get all the parameteres

     squid-exprter -help